IU Bloomington names Academic Leadership Program fellows

 FOR IMMEDIATE RELEASE

-BLOOMINGTON, Ind. -- Four Indiana University Bloomington faculty members have been selected as 2014-15 fellows for the Academic Leadership Program, which helps develop leadership skills of professors who are strong candidates for pursuing careers in academic administration.
+BLOOMINGTON, Ind. -- Indiana University Bloomington has selected five faculty members to serve as 2015-16 fellows for the Academic Leadership Program, which helps develop leadership skills of professors who may pursue careers in academic administration.

-The program is sponsored by the Committee on Institutional Cooperation, made up of the universities in the Big Ten conference and the University of Chicago.
-Participants attend three seminars hosted by Committee on Institutional Cooperation institutions and take part in campus-based meetings with administrative leaders.
+The program is sponsored by the Committee on Institutional Cooperation, made up of the 14 universities in the Big Ten conference and the University of Chicago.
+Participants will attend three seminars hosted by Committee on Institutional Cooperation universities and will take part in campus-based meetings and programs with administrative leaders.

-- Christiana Ochoa, professor of law and the Charles L. Whistler Faculty Fellow in the Maurer School of Law.
+- Jamie Prenkert, professor and chair of business law and ethics in the Kelley School of Business.